Pietro131/Basic-Arduino/README.md

 # Description

 This module was to wire the Arduino so that it had two buttons and two LEDs, one button for one LED.
+The wiring was to wire one two buttons and two LEDs, one button would control one LED and vice versa.
+To complete the assignment all you had to do was to pretty much duplicate the coding and wiring from "Button Activated LED."

 # Evidence